benwilcock/cqrs-microservice-sampler/README.md

 > These REST API's are a 'work in progress' and are subject to change.

-Read the [Axon documentation](http://www.axonframework.org/download/) for the finer details of how Axon generally operates to bring you CQRS and Event Sourcing to your apps, as well as lots of detail on how it all get's configured (spoiler: it's mostly spring-context XML for the setup and some Java extensions and annotations within the code).
+Read the [Axon documentation](http://www.axonframework.org) for the finer details of how Axon brings CQRS and Event Sourcing to your apps, as well as lots of detail on how it's used (Spring for the setup and some Java extensions and annotations for the code).

 ## Running the Demo